 (To get other ideas for putting boundary spanning into practice, read Boundary Spanning in Action: Tactics for Transforming Today’s Borders into Tomorrow’s Frontiers white paper, which suggests more than 30 specific tactics.)

 Benefits of Expanding Boundaries

-Leaders who effectively reach beyond their present boundaries have the advantage when faced with solving problems, creating innovative solutions, and evolving to thrive in today’s interdependent, complex world.
+Leaders who effectively practice boundary spanning have the advantage when faced with solving problems, creating innovative solutions, and evolving to thrive in today’s interdependent, complex world.
 The benefits of boundary spanning leadership include:

 - Increased organizational agility to respond to a dynamic marketplace;

 - Advanced cross-organizational innovation processes;

 - Achievement of mission-critical, bottom-line results;

 - An engaged and empowered workplace at all levels;

 - Flexible, cross-functional learning capabilities to solve problems and adapt to change;

 - Better-managed risks and rewards through enduring cross-sector partnerships;